 - Resume Screening Tools and Software - Benefits of Automation

 What is Resume Screening?

-As you might know, resume screening is a part of a bigger hiring process that starts with planning- when a vacancy arises, to sending the offer letter.
+As you might know, resume screening is a part of a bigger hiring process that starts with planning - when a vacancy arises, and ends with sending the offer letter.
 The 5 main steps of recruitment are: